The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - You have implemented a new Group Policy Object (GPO).

 - You have manually edited the

-userinitstring in the Windows registry of a virtual desktop, and how to fix a corrupted
+userinitstring in the Windows registry of a virtual desktop, and steps to fix a corrupted

 userinitstring is responsible for listing applications that are launched upon successful authentication to a Windows guest operating system.
 Sometimes the installation of new applications, application of new GPOs, and manual user edits leave the